justjoeyuk/Weather-Alert/README.md

 The --no-skip-current in Carthage is simply because the latest XCode versions don't like the downloaded frameworks, so building from scratch solves a few problems.
 Should be fixed in next version of XCode.

+If you need to use an old version of CocoaPods after using this application, run ```gem uninstall cocoapods``` and select the pre-release version you have just downloaded.

 ### Known Issues